thegenemyers/MERQURY.FK/README.md

 -k option is given then the table of het-mer pair statistics is **k**ept, being stored in a file with the output root name and suffix **.smu**.
 This saved table can then be used in a subsequent calls to Smudges, so that the counting step is avoided.
-One must continue to specify the -k option or this ``short-cut'' table will be deleted upon completion.
-The program further conservatively reminds you each time of the table and asks you if you actually want to use it.
+Each call of the program conservatively reminds you of this table (if present) and asks you if you want to use it and skip het-mer counting.
+One must continue to specify the -k option or this ``short-cut'' table will be deleted on exit.